irvanjitsingh/easy_fql/README.md

 easy_fql
 ========

-A small Django app I made to provide an easy interface for Facebook Graph API/FQL.
-Allows the user to enter simple SQL queries and display results
+A small tool that provides an easy interface to the Facebook Graph API/FQL.
+Enter basic SQL queries and display results.